Philippe Arroyo

 Philippe Arroyo is an American stage actor known for his work on Broadway and national tours.

+Early Life

+Philippe Arroyo was born on March 24th 1994 to Grisel Vazquez.
+As a child he aspired to be a Disney Channel actor so in elementary school his mother decided to have him do a handful of theatre camps.
+At the age of 13 he played Angel in his local community theatre's production of Rent (School edition), his very first leading role as well as Princeton in Avenue Q later on in 2010.
+He attended Martin County High School.

+Career

 A graduate of Carnegie Mellon University, Arroyo made his Broadway debut in 2022 as François in & Juliet.
 His other credits include roles in Aladdin, Into the Woods, and The Karate Kid The Musical, as well as performances in Punk Rock Girl, Little Shop of Horrors, In the Heights, and The 25th Annual Putnam County Spelling Bee.
 He has also appeared on television in series such as Uncoupled, Evil, and Helpsters.